AUTHENTICITY

 Indigenous knitters of Cowichan sweaters purchase their wool at retail prices, which can cost upwards of $100 per sweater.
 It can take up to 40 hours to knit a single sweater.
 Traditionally, knitters have been paid between $120-$200 per sweater by local tourist shops, which translates to $1-3/hr above cost.
 Knit was created to rectify this undercompensation.
 Knitters receive the majority of proceeds from each sweater sale ($500).
 The remaining funds are used to operate the Knit website, staff, and services through the Victoria Native Friendship Centre.

-Are all of the knitters indigenous?
+Are all of the knitters Indigenous?

 Yes, all of our knitters are Indigenous artisans dedicated to preserving their cultural heritage through their craft.